Tunneling of bosonic qubits under local dephasing through microscopic approach: Introduction

+To describe the interplay between coherent tunneling and simultaneous local noise, the dynamics can be studied within an open quantum system framework, where decoherence and dissipation continuously affect the coherent evolution \cite{breuer2002theory, rivas2012open, vacchini2024open}.
+A fundamental tool for achieving such an effective description is provided by master equations \cite{gorini1976completely,lindblad1976generators}.
+In this context, phenomenological master equations are widely used.
+However, a microscopic derivation of the master equation is essential to rigorously connect system-environment interactions with the resulting effective dynamics and to assess the validity of commonly adopted approximations.

-Finally, the system we study is equivalent to a pseudospin-1/2 Bose-Hubbard (BH) model with negligible on-site interaction \cite{zvonarev2009dynamical, yang2003rigorous, essler2010threshold}, in the context of an extensive research area focused on spinor bosons \cite{cazalilla2011one, stamper2013spinor}.
-In this widely studied framework, effects of noise have been investigated, and white-noise local dephasing is expected to suppress coherence and drive the system towards classical mixtures in the long-time limit.
+In this work, we derive a microscopic, time-local master equation for any generic initial state of bosonic qubits tunneling between spatially separated modes while interacting with local bosonic dephasing baths characterized by Lorentzian spectral densities.
+This framework enables us to investigate how decoherence, which occurs during the tunneling process, affects paradigmatic indistinguishability-driven phenomena, including Hong-Ou-Mandel (HOM) interference and indistinguishability-based entanglement distillation.
+The system we study is equivalent to a pseudospin-1/2 Bose-Hubbard (BH) model with negligible on-site interaction \cite{zvonarev2009dynamical, yang2003rigorous, essler2010threshold,cazalilla2011one, stamper2013spinor}.
+In this widely studied scenario, effects of noise have been investigated and white-noise local dephasing is expected to suppress coherence, driving the system towards classical mixtures in the long-time limit.
 This prediction, usually based on phenomenological master equations, suggests that no steady-state quantum correlations can survive \cite{fazio2024many, vatre2023dynamics, poletti2012interaction, bouganne2018probing}.
-Here we show that, while the commonly adopted phenomenological model indeed predicts no quantum correlations in the long-time steady state, we can observe generation of sustained quantum coherence and entanglement between two sites when the coupled baths are in resonance with the tunneling frequency.
+Our microscopic approach reveals an unreported dynamical regime exhibiting steady-state entanglement when the bath natural frequency is resonant with the tunneling amplitude, while recovering the expected loss of coherence outside of this resonance.
+Overall, these results provide a rigorous microscopic foundation for dephasing models in bosonic tunneling systems, uncovering intrinsic non-Markovian dynamics beyond the weak-coupling regime and identifying noise-induced steady entangled states.

+The manuscript is organized as follows.
+In Sec.~{\ref{sec: Model}} we present the system, defining the formal framework and the physical processes we are going to study.
+In Sec.~{\ref{sec: results}} we outline the derivation of the master equation, describing some of its emerging features as well as the numerical methods adopted to validate it.
+After this, we show results for three specific settings.
+In Sec.~{\ref{sec: A}} we study HOM interference.
+Sec.~{\ref{sec: C}} illustrates the resonance mechanism through specific single-particle states. in Sec.~{\ref{sec: opposite}} we investigate the entanglement generation protocol and finally, we summarize our conclusions in Sec.~{\ref{sec: Concl}}.